Dr Jane Kilby

 I am happy to meet with students at anytime, please email to arrange a mutually convenient time.

-I joined Salford as a temporary lecturer in Sociology, was appointed a full-time lecturer in Criminology and now enjoy the post of Senior Lecturer in English and Cultural Studies in the School of Arts and Media.
-This journey across disciplines reflects my commitment to the development of a literary sociology, one geared to ensuring a creatively critical imagination for engaging questions of social injustice.
+At Salford, I started my academic career as a temporary lecturer in Sociology, was appointed a full-time lecturer in Criminology and now enjoy the post of Senior Lecturer in English and Cultural Studies.
+This journey across disciplines reflects my commitment to interdisciplinarity and is key to my teaching and research.

 Qualifications and Memberships

-Author of Violence (forthcoming, Polity) and Violence and the Cultural Politics of Trauma (2007, EUP); and Editor of Violence and Society (2014, Wiley-Blackwell; with Larry Ray); The Future of Testimony (2014, Routledge; with A. Rowland), and The Future of Memory (2010, Berghahn; with R. Crownshaw and A. Rowland); and Guest Editor of a Special Issue of European Journal of Social Theory, entitled ‘Theorizing Violence’ (2013).
+Author of Violence and the Cultural Politics of Trauma (2007, EUP); Editor of The Future of Testimony: Interdisciplinary Perspectives on Witnessing (2014, Routledge, with Antony Rowland), Violence and Society: Toward a New Sociology (2014, Wiley-Blackwell, with Larry Ray), The Future of Memory (2010, Berghahn, with Rick Crownshaw and Anthony Rowland), and Transformations: Thinking Through Feminism (2001, Routledge, with Sara Ahmed, Celia Lury, Maureen McNeil and Bev Skeggs).
+And Guest Editor of a Special Issue of European Journal of Social Theory, entitled ‘Theorizing Violence’.